Locations:

 A note from Cleveland Clinic

 Transcutaneous electrical nerve stimulation (TENS) is a noninvasive method of pain relief, and it works well for many people.
-As far as scientific research, there’s still a lot to learn about it.
+As far as scientific research is concerned, there’s still a lot to learn about it.
 But if you have short-term or long-term pain, it’s likely worth a try.
 To learn more about TENS for pain management, talk to your healthcare provider.

 Medically Reviewed